 Passive Voice And Active Voice Exercises

 Imagine you're reading a captivating novel.
 The hero strides into the room, a glint of steel in their eye.
 But instead of "He slammed the door," you read, "The door was slammed by him."
 The impact is lessened, the drama diffused.
-This simple shift in sentence structure, from active to passive voice, can drastically alter the tone and effectiveness of your writing.
+Here's the thing — this simple shift in sentence structure, from active to passive voice, can drastically alter the tone and effectiveness of your writing.
 Mastering both active and passive voice is crucial for clear, impactful communication.

 Main Subheading